alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-belly-noise-does-not-invalidate-wudu.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Belly noise does not invalidate Wudu'"
+title: "Belly noise does not invalidate Wudu"
+date: 2019-09-01
-hijri: Muharram 02, 1441 AH
+hijri: "Muharram 02, 1441 AH"
 source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 10542"
-chapter: "Nullifications of Wudu' (Ablution)"
-lang: en
 category: [taharah, ablution]
-note: true
 excerpt: "If a person performs Wudu’ (ablution) and hears his stomach rumble, but does not pass wind from his back passage, what is the ruling on this?
 Does he still have Wudu’ or does this nullify it?"
+author: "Permanent Committee of KSA"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz